Discernment

 Discernment: test spirits, unmask false peace, and guard the flock.

 Sacred Scripture does not treat the identity of false shepherds as a peripheral matter.
-Christ Himself issues the command: "Beware of false prophets, who come to you in the clothing of sheep, but inwardly they are ravening wolves" (Matthew 7:15).
+Christ Himself commands the faithful to beware false prophets who come in sheep's clothing.
 The danger is not that they appear hostile, but that they appear Catholic.
 Where wolves are unnamed, the warning has already failed.

-Throughout Church history, the most destructive enemies of the Faith have not been pagans or open heretics, but those who retained Catholic language, rites, and appearances while neutralizing the authority of truth.
-St. Augustine teaches that the devil prefers to deceive under the appearance of good, because souls flee from manifest evil but relax in the presence of familiarity.1
+Throughout Church history, the most destructive enemies of the Faith have often been those who retained Catholic language, rites, and appearances while neutralizing the authority of truth.
+The devil prefers to deceive under the appearance of good because souls flee from manifest evil but relax in the presence of familiarity.

-In the present crisis, this pattern is unmistakable.
+The present crisis makes this pattern unmistakable.
 The Novus Ordo serves as the open public worship of the Vatican II antichurch.
-Alongside it, certain groups preserve Catholic externals-Latin liturgy, cassocks, devotions, scholastic vocabulary-while refusing to identify the Vatican II antichurch, condemn false authority, or draw the necessary conclusions demanded by doctrine.
-By doing so, they train souls to separate truth from obedience.
+Alongside it stand bodies that preserve Catholic externals, Latin liturgy, cassocks, devotions, and scholastic vocabulary, while refusing to identify the Vatican II antichurch, condemn false authority, or draw the necessary conclusions demanded by doctrine.
+In this way they train souls to separate truth from obedience.

-Among these, the Society of St. Pius X must be named.
+Among these, SSPX must be named.
 While denouncing many errors of Vatican II, it nevertheless recognizes as legitimate the very hierarchy that promulgated those errors.
-This contradiction is not accidental; it is structural.
-By maintaining communion-practical and juridical-with a false authority, the SSPX teaches souls that resistance may coexist with submission, and that truth need not govern action.
+This contradiction is not accidental.
+It is structural.
+By maintaining practical and juridical communion with a false authority, the SSPX teaches souls that resistance may coexist with submission, and that truth need not govern action.

-Likewise, groups such as the Fraternity of St. Peter and the Institute of Christ the King must be named.
-These bodies explicitly submit to the post-Vatican II hierarchy, accept the legitimacy of the Novus Ordo system and its reformed rites, and operate by permission of a counterfeit authority.
+FSSP, ICKSP, and similar bodies must also be named.
+They explicitly submit to the post-Vatican II hierarchy, accept the legitimacy of the Novus Ordo system and its reformed rites, and operate by permission of a counterfeit authority.
 Their liturgy is permitted precisely because it poses no doctrinal threat.
 They exist not as witnesses against apostasy, but as instruments to contain resistance.

-The wolves are therefore not those who stand in exile, stripped of recognition, numbers, and protection.
+The wolves, then, are not those who stand in exile stripped of recognition, numbers, and protection.
 The wolves are those who wear the fleece of tradition while leading souls back into communion with error.
 They are more dangerous than open modernists because they block escape.
 They offer a comfortable middle way where none exists.

 Footnotes